Logo Copyright © 2007 NCCG - All Rights Reserved

 The Depravity of Humanity

-Little more than a century earlier a similar comparison was made with the northern 10 tribes of Israel who had also been God's bride (Hosea 2:15).
-In the third chapter of Jeremiah's book, the prophet depicts Israel and Judah as sisters, both of them married polygamously to the Lord.
-Israel had played the harlot and God divorced her and now Judah's guilt was worse than hers (Jeremiah 3:6-11).
+Little more than a century earlier a similar comparison was made with the northern 10 tribes of Israel who had also been Yahweh's bride (Hosea 2:15).
+In the third chapter of Jeremiah's book, the navi (prophet) depicts Israel and Judah as sisters, both of them married polygamously to Yahweh.
+Israel had played the harlot and Elohim (God) divorced her and now Judah's guilt was worse than hers (Jeremiah 3:6-11).

 The Qualities of Sensitivity and Courage

-This Covenant -- the New Covenant -- is calling latter-day Jeremiahs, sensitive, courageous souls who are willing to suffer every indignity from the people they are to serve.
-It is a measure of their love and dedication of the Lord to stand firm, despite their sensitivity and revulsion at the coarseness and vulgarity of those they have come to serve.
-The New Covenant Church of God is a school of prophets whom God is calling to be willing to suffer every kind of indignity for His sake in order to reach those that others will not try to reach.
+This Remnant is calling latter-day Jeremiahs - sensitive, courageous souls who are willing to suffer every indignity from the people they are to serve.
+It is a measure of their ahavah (love) and dedication of Yahweh to stand firm, despite their sensitivity and revulsion at the coarseness and vulgarity of those they have come to serve.
+This ministry is a school of nevi'im (prophets) whom Elohim (God) is calling to be willing to suffer every kind of indignity for His sake in order to reach those that others will not try to reach.

-Sensitivity and courage are perhaps two of the greatest hallmarks of true New Covenant Christians, and there are few who have them.
-For not only are we called to bear the stripes of God's just chastisement of us, but we must be willing to bear the unjust chastisements of men and women.
-As disciples of Christ we do not have the luxury of taking offense when we are unjustly accused, of withdrawing in indignation or hurt; we cannot strike back or withdraw from the ministry.
+Sensitivity and courage are perhaps two of the greatest hallmarks of true believers and of the Remnant, and there are few who have them.
+For not only are we called to bear the stripes of Yahweh's just chastisement of us, but we must be willing to bear the unjust chastisements of men and women.
+As talmidim (disciples) of Messiah we do not have the luxury of taking offense when we are unjustly accused, of withdrawing in indignation or hurt; we cannot strike back or withdraw from the ministry.
 That is for unbelievers.
-But we, like Jeremiah, and every other witness of God, must be willing to go amongst the vileness of the worst of humanity, like the Catholic priest, and suffer reproach, insult, and every degradation to minister for others who cannot understand or cope, for the sake of the One who died on Calvary for us.
+But we, like Jeremiah, and every other witness of Elohim (God), must be willing to go amongst the vileness of the worst of humanity, like the Catholic priest, and suffer reproach, insult, and every degradation to minister for others who cannot understand or cope, for the sake of the One who died on Calvary for us.
 Anything else is simply not Christian discipleship.

 The Fate of the Cowardly and Unbelieving

-I had quite a shock a few days ago as I was reading through the Book of Revelation.
-I am sure you are all familiar with the kinds of people whom the Lord says are bound for hell, or the second death, those who won't make it unless they repent and radically reform their lives: "..the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars" (Revelation 21:8, NIV).
+Many years ago I was reading through the Book of Revelation and got quite a shock.
+I am sure you are all familiar with the kinds of people whom the Master says are bound for hell, or the second death, those who won't make it unless they repent and radically reform their lives: "..the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars" (Revelation 21:8, NIV).
 But there are two other categories of person who are awaiting a similar fate, and they are "the cowardly, (and) the unbelieving".
-Or, as the Authorised King James Version puts it, the "fearful and unbelieving".
+Or, as the King James Version puts it, the "fearful and unbelieving".
 And who are the cowards?
-The cowards are those who, having come to a conviction of the truth, are fearful to do anything about it.
+The cowards are those who, having come to a conviction of the emet (truth), are fearful to do anything about it.
 These are they who are aware of things that need doing in their lives but refuse to do anything about them.
-They are the souls who are offended in their hearts but who will not come to peace with God.
+They are the souls who are offended in their hearts but who will not come to peace with Elohim (God).
 Such are doomed to hell because they are already in it because they refuse to overcome difficulties (Revelation 21:6).

 When You Get Discouraged...

 I said that I identified with Jeremiah.
 I say that because I often get discouraged and because I am also a sensitive person by nature.
 When people hurt, I hurt too.
 I just can't help myself.
 The vulgar and the tawdry repulse me.
-The crude and the coarse I hate and my instinct is to withdraw and hide.
-But a higher power compels me to resist that tendency, because I know to do so would be to fail my God and my fellow man, especially those for whom I feel a special closeness in the Gospel.
-My natural impulses would, furthermore, tend to constrain me not to reveal these deep feelings, yet I know that in order to remain in Christ and to be a blessing to others I must allow those feelings to manifest themselves at the risk of being walked all over.
+The crude and the coarse I hate and my gut instinct is to withdraw from them and hide.
+But a higher power compels me to resist that tendency, because I know to do so would be to fail my Elohim (God) and my fellow man, especially those for whom I feel a special closeness in the Besorah (Gospel).
+My natural impulses would, furthermore, tend to constrain me not to reveal these deep feelings, yet I know that in order to remain in Messiah and to be a blessing to others I must allow those feelings to manifest themselves at the risk of being walked all over.

-As New Covenant Christians, we must not hide away our feelings and our thoughts, though we must, of course, be circumspect and bashful when it comes to non-believers, not casting our pearls to be trampled upon.
-One of the most beautiful aspects of this New Covenant is the obligations we enter into in the Holy Order to be courageous enough to cultivate and utilize this open sensitivity towards each other.
-Such, of course, comes only when people are really committed to each other in Christ and are willing to lay their spiritual and (if necessary) their physical life on the altar of sacrifice.
+As Messianic Evangelicals, we must not hide away our feelings and our thoughts, though we must, of course, be circumspect when it comes to non-believers, not casting our pearls to be trampled upon.
+One of the most beautiful aspects of this work is the priestly covenants we enter into in the Melchizedek Order to be courageous enough to cultivate and utilise this open sensitivity towards each other.
+Such, of course, comes only when people are really committed to each other in Messiah and are willing to lay their spiritual and (if necessary) their physical life (as Yah'shua/Jesus personally calls them) on the altar of sacrifice.

 The Blessings of Courage and Sensitivity

 Most others do, though, for they dislike being stripped naked and having their weaknesses exposed.
 Even more, they dislike to be in the power of others, for knowledge about human nature is power.
 When a man's weakness is known by another, and that other makes it plain that he knows, such can be very discomforting to the proud, whose reaction is typically hostile.
-But Jeremiah, like all true prophets, did not use that knowledge for evil ends but to persuade men and women to repent and receive salvation.
+But Jeremiah, like all true nevi'im (prophets), did not use that knowledge for evil ends but to persuade men and women to make teshuvah (repent) and receive salvation.
 Nathaniel was humble.
-He was shocked that Jesus could read him like a book but was sufficiently honest and meek to turn that revelation to his benefit by declaring: "Rabbi, you are the Son of God; you are the King of Israel!"
+He was shocked that Yah'shua (Jesus) could read him like a book but was sufficiently honest and meek to turn that revelation to his benefit by declaring: "Rabbi, you are the Son of Elohim (God); you are the King of Israel!"
 (John 27:49, NIV).
 Not so the wicked and proud who resent such knowledge and invariably respond with varying degrees of bitterness.

 Exposing the Wicked

 A sensitive man like Jeremiah would not have enjoyed exposing the wicked as he did.
 A sensitive man takes no pleasure in being the instrument of causing a wicked man to turn his venom on himself.
 The wicked and proud, the vain and arrogant, prefer to conceal one another's weaknesses and sins so that the status quo is not upset.
-The world is indeed a case of "dog eat dog", of "you scratch my back and I'll scratch yours."
-It is the unwritten law of the carnal, fallen man, and is, alas, all too prevalent in the Christian churches in all kinds of guises.
-Such a luxury, if we can call it that, is, as you all know, not to be found in this Church, for we cannot live in guile and deceit.
-Such is painful for us but absolutely necessary, and there is no Church quite like us.
+The world is indeed a case of 'dog eat dog', of 'you scratch my back and I'll scratch yours.'
+It is the unwritten law of the carnal, fallen man, and is, alas, all too prevalent in the churches in all kinds of guises.
+Such a luxury, if we can call it that, is, as you all know, not tolerated here, for we cannot live in guile and deceit.
+Such is painful for us but absolutely necessary, and there is no fellowship quite like that which does these things.

 The Prophetic Gift of Sensitivity

 Sensitivity is a prophetic gift that we are either born with or acquire through life's circumstances (often tragedy) or which we cultivate.
-Such can be used for self interest or for God.
-When it is used for God, you have the makings of a prophet or a prophetess.
-Extreme sensitiveness, which is essential to enter into the Church's Priesthood, is a burden to be borne.
+Such can be used for self interest or for Yahweh.
+When it is used for Yahweh, you have the makings of a navi (prophet) or a neviah (prophetess).
+Extreme sensitiveness, which is essential to enter fully into the Melchizedek Priesthood, is a burden to be borne.
 In many ways it makes life harder.
 It sharpens pain, it deepens depression, it wearies the body, it tires the nerves.
 Sensitive people are shy, they retire from the crowd; fears loom up, even unfounded fears, and all this makes the body thin.
 For the comfortable life -- better be a gourmand, better be coarse; but know this, that all the creative work in reading people stems from sensitiveness which is costly in strength.

 There was a time I wouldn't speak to a soul!
 There was a time when I would hide myself away.
-But I put my hand into the Hand of the Lord and He has led me thus far.
-No, brethren and sisters, if you are sensitive and are afraid when people mock or taunt you, be of good cheer, for God will bless you if you will come to Him in faith.
+But after I was saved I put my hand into the Hand of Yahweh and He has led me thus far.
+No, brethren and sisters, if you are sensitive and are afraid when people mock or taunt you, be of good cheer, for Elohim (God) will bless you if you will come to Him in emunah (faith).
 Perhaps we can understand better now why Jeremiah shrank from his call to minister at a time when morals had sunk into decaying putrefaction.
 But remember, Jeremiah never left these people -- he never ran away.
 Such was the courage of Jeremiah, and such was his greatness.

 Every one of you here today is different.
 Some of you are sensitive and fearful.
 Others are a little thicker but have courage.
 And yet others may be both thick and fearful.
-Whatever, God is calling you to place yourself upon the anvil of the Gospel so that He can supernaturally remake you.
-He is calling you to pass through the rigours and discipline of the spiritual training given to the prophets and prophetesses, which is one of the callings of this Church.
-Everyone who has received a testimony of this work is called, for God has enrolled you in the school of the prophets to be made anew.
+Whatever, Elohim (God) is calling you to place yourself upon the anvil of the Besorah (Gospel) so that He can supernaturally remake you.
+He is calling you to pass through the rigours and discipline of the spiritual training given to the nevi'im (prophets) and neviatot (prophetesses), which is one of the callings of this Work.
+Everyone who has received a testimony of this work is called, for Elohim (God) has enrolled you in the school of the nevi'im (prophets) to be made anew.
 My job is to put you through your paces and to see that you complete the course.
 It is not one I particularly enjoy, as I have told you many times, and my heart has already been broken many, many times as I have watched beloved brethren and sisters turn away because of cowardice, pride, stubbornness and cold-heartedness.

 A Modern Day Revelation on Sensitivity

-We are particularly blessed to have had the Lord give us so many keys of understanding in the revelations so that we are forced to confront the truth or run away.
-Just after the 1989 General Conference in the old Church the Lord gave this Word to us:
+We are particularly blessed to have had Yahweh give us so many keys of understanding in the revelations so that we are forced to confront the emet (truth) or run away.
+Just after the 1989 Annual General Conference, Yahweh gave this Word to us:

 An Expert at Reading the Human Heart

 Because Jeremiah was such an expert in reading the human heart, it was in the heart that he sought all true religion.
-There was a majority opinion in his day that a man could only be in touch with God if he stood on Israel's soil.
-In our day, the equivalent would be to say that it is only possible to be special friends with God in a particular Church.
-There was also a majority opinion that a man could only be in touch with God in the presence of the appropriate ceremony.
+There was a majority opinion in his day that a man could only be in touch with Elohim (God) if he stood on Israel's soil.
+In our day, the equivalent would be to say that it is only possible to be special friends with Elohim (God) in a particular Church or Ministry.
+There was also a majority opinion that a man could only be in touch with Elohim (God) in the presence of the appropriate ceremony.
 And there came a king, by the name of Josiah, who put his trust in ecclesiastical reform.
 There is, of course, truth in all these views.
-We need to be in touch with sacred places, such as in the Temple; we need ordinances in order to focus our minds and hearts on the kernel of the Gospel.
+We need to be in touch with sacred places, such as in temples; we need ordinances in order to focus our minds and hearts on the kernel of the Besorah (Gospel), like baptism and the Master's Supper.
 But Jeremiah shouted from the housetops that none of these is the heart of true religion.
-None of these things -- Temple, ordinances, priesthoods, etc., saves a man from himself, they do not give courage to the coward, nor confidence to the sinner.
-Only when the heart of man is reached, only when the heart of man is touched by the Word of the Living God, touched by fire, touched by love, burnt and refined and remade, only then is religion in its stride; and because Jeremiah could minister this, a religion of the heart which touched the heart, Jeremiah has remained the father of all the world's great preachers whom congregations want to hear again.
+None of these things -- Temple, ordinances, priesthoods, etc., saves a man from himself, they do not give courage to the coward, or confidence to the sinner.
+Only when the heart of man is reached, only when the heart of man is touched by the Davar Elohim or Word of the Living God, touched by fire, touched by ahavah (love), burnt and refined and remade, only then is religion in its stride; and because Jeremiah could minister this, a religion of the heart which touched the heart, Jeremiah has remained the father of all the world's great preachers whom congregations want to hear again.
 Listen to him:

-And when we have come to that realisation, that awareness that God is near and directing, can we overcome our lack of sensitivity and our fear.
-Then we can come together as a Body according to the commandment and build Zion.
+And when we have come to that realisation, that awareness that Elohim (God) is near and directing, can we overcome our lack of sensitivity and our fear.
+Then we can come together as a Body according to the mitzvah (commandment) and build the end-time Kingdom.
 To that cause I have set my hand, my life.
 Will you join with me?

-May the Lord God of Israel bless you and keep you as you seek for Him and are true to yourself, is my prayer, in the Name of His Son, Jesus Christ, Amen.
+May Yahweh, the Elohim (God) of Israel, bless you and keep you as you seek for Him and are true to yourself, is my prayer, in the Name of His Son, Yah'shua the Messiah (Jesus Christ), Amen.

-From a series of three sermons given in the Bergen local Colony, 15 April 1992, to celebrate the inauguration of the New Covenant Christian Fellowships
+From a series of three sermons given in the Bergen (Norway) Assembly, 15 April 1992, to celebrate the inauguration of the New Covenant Christian Fellowships; adapted on 21 November 2016 for NCAY

 This page was created on 12 May 1998